 His numerous credits as a composer include a concert commission for wind ensemble and choir from the Anglican Church Grammar School to honor the Anzac Day Centenary in April, 2015; a concert commission, Lines of the Southern Cross for strings & percussion, from the Los Angeles Chamber Orchestra, who premiered the piece in September, 2014 in Los Angeles; a concert commission from the Camerata of St. John’s Chamber Orchestra, Impressions of Erin, which they premiered in Brisbane at the Queensland Conservatorium Theatre in December, 2012; a solo viola work, Musings, premiered in Los Angeles in 2008; the score for Damaged Goods, a short film that made up part of the Australian anthology film The Turning in 2013; working on four seasons of The Sylvester & Tweety Mysteries for Warner Bros.
 Television Animation; and scoring legendary director Chuck Jones’ six last animated shorts, four of which were released theatrically by Warner Bros.

-As an orchestrator, Cameron’s credits include such motion pictures & television shows as Star Trek Into Darkness and Super 8 for Paramount; Jurassic World and Land of the Lost for Universal; Inside Out, Toy Story That Time Forgot, Toy Story of Terror, Cars 2 and Up for Pixar; Jupiter Ascending, Bugs Bunny on Broadway, Freakazoid, Pinky and the Brain, Animaniacs, Batman: The Animated Series and Tiny Toon Adventures for Warner Bros.; Zootopia, John Carter, Piglet’s Big Movie and Hunchback of Notre Dame 2 for Disney; American Crime, Once Upon a Time and Once Upon a Time in Wonderland for ABC Television; and Mob City for Turner Network Television.
+As an orchestrator, Cameron’s credits include such motion pictures & television shows as Spider-Man: Homecoming for Columbia Pictures; Jurassic World and Land of the Lost for Universal; Star Trek Into Darkness and Super 8 for Paramount; Inside Out, Toy Story That Time Forgot, Toy Story of Terror, Cars 2 and Up for Pixar; Jupiter Ascending, Bugs Bunny on Broadway, Freakazoid, Pinky and the Brain, Animaniacs, Batman: The Animated Series and Tiny Toon Adventures for Warner Bros.; Zootopia, John Carter, Piglet’s Big Movie and Hunchback of Notre Dame 2 for Disney; American Crime, Once Upon a Time and Once Upon a Time in Wonderland for ABC Television; and Mob City for Turner Network Television.

 In December 1997, his score for Pullet Surprise won the Yoram Gross Award for “Best Music in an Animation” at the 1997 Australian Guild of Screen Composers Screen Music Awards in Sydney.
 In November 1999, Cameron was nominated for an “Outstanding Individual Achievement in Music in an Animated Television Program” Award at the 27th Annual Annie Awards for his work on The Sylvester & Tweety Mysteries.

-Cameron is also currently an instructor for UCLA Extension’s Entertainment Studies/ Film Scoring program in Los Angeles, teaching orchestration.
-In addition, he is a published arranger, with an anthology of movie themes for String Quartet and String Orchestra released by Alfred Publishing in 2010.
+Cameron is also a published arranger, with an anthology of movie themes for String Quartet and String Orchestra released by Alfred Publishing in 2010.